-If your systems aren’t running as well as you’d like (or are running at levels where maintenance is occurring a little too often for your liking) then facilities are going to be a priority in your plans.
+If your systems aren’t running as well as you’d like (or are running at levels where maintenance is occurring a little too often) then facilities are going to be a priority in your plans.

 We’re used to fixing things when they’re broken and being reactive in our practices.
-When you’re running a campus or have several systems that are intertwined and depending on one another, this approach is not as sustainable.
+When you’re running a campus or have several systems that are intertwined and depending on one another, this approach is neither sustainable or cost effective.

 Less time spent repairing means smoother operations and interruptions to services for those who depend on it, and most importantly a better ROI with lower costs over time.

 Assets can range from a variety of things in a large portfolio.
 Buildings and systems that require upkeep and operation but can also support business goals while operating at a high level, are going to need to be tended to.

 Planning, operation, and maintenance make up the three core areas of asset management, with specifics like conditions assessment falling under maintenance.